-- Project Manager" will promote the MyOCeServices web portal and the ease of application review and approval of affordable housing projects.
-The Affordable Housing Project Manager and OCCR will act as liaison between the developer and OC Development Services staff to ensure that permit issuance for proposed projects are not unnecessarily delayed.
+- oC Development Service's "Affordable Housing Project Manager" will promote the MyOCeServices web portal and the ease of application review and approval of affordable housing projects.
+The Affordable Housing Project Manager and OCCR will act as liaison between the developer and OC Development Services staff to ensure that permit issuance for proposed projects is not unnecessarily delayed.
 Within one year of approval of the Housing Element and approval by the Department of Housing and Community Development, OC Development Services will update its "Orange County Housing Opportunities Manual" and will also create and distribute promotional materials explaining the County's expedited permit processing and incentives for affordable housing to be provided to developers in the region.
-The following incentives for the development of affordable housing will be offered: - Expediting the approval process for parcel maps that include affordable housing units. - o Ministerial (no public hearing) review of lot line adjustments. - Deferral of fees for projects affordable to lower-income households, if feasible - o Provide technical assistance to acquire funding. - o Modification of development standards. - Negotiate future development agreements or renegotiate existing development agreements to establish affordable housing at the extremely low-income, very low-income, and low-income levels as priorities in accordance with the County's quantified objectives and encourage developers to include in development agreements plans for family rental housing.
+The following incentives for the development of affordable housing are offered or will be offered: - Expediting the approval process for parcel maps that include affordable housing units. - Ministerial (no public hearing) review of lot line adjustments. - Deferral of fees for projects affordable to lower-income households, if feasible - o Provide technical assistance to acquire funding. - Modification of development standards. - Negotiate future development agreements to establish affordable housing at the extremely low-income, very low-income, and low-income levels as priorities in accordance with the County's quantified objectives and encourage developers to include in development agreements plans for family rental housing.
+A residential project that is the subject to an existing development agreement under applicable provisions of the California Government Code that provides for a different number of inclusionary units will be reviewed annually for additional opportunities to establish additional affordable housing.
 Review agreements annually.
 Review and seek funding sources annually. - Evaluate the County's Zoning regulations annually to identify potential constraints to the development of affordable housing and housing for those with special needs.
-Within 3 years of adoption of the Housing Element and approval by the Department of Housing and Community
+Within 3 years of adoption of the Housing Element and approval by the Department of Housing and Community Development, meet with Developers and DPRC to identify potential constraints.

-Development, meet with Developers and DPRC to identify potential constraints. - On an ongoing basis, review the County Housing Authority's participation in the Housing Choice Voucher Section 8 Rental Assistance Program and pursue additional vouchers/funding when available.
-Review annually and

-- update the Supportive Housing Notice of Funding Availability for financial assistance for the development of housing. - Continue to publish the Affordable Housing Rental List and review list annually. - Review annually all subsidized projects to verify compliance with affordability covenants. - Within 1 year of adoption of the Housing Element and certification by the Department of Housing and Community Development, identify additional sites that are available or easily made available for transitional shelters for persons and families experiencing homelessness. - On an ongoing basis, implement Zoning Code regulations allowing emergency shelters without Use Permit or other discretionary permit in the commercial and industrial portions of the Housing Opportunities Overlay Zone subject to appropriate development standards pursuant to Government Code Sec.
+- On an ongoing basis, review the County Housing Authority's participation in the Housing Choice Voucher Section 8 Rental Assistance Program and pursue additional vouchers/funding when available.
+Review annually and update the Supportive Housing Notice of Funding Availability for financial assistance for the development of housing. - Continue to publish the Affordable Housing Rental List and review list annually. - Review annually all subsidized projects to verify compliance with affordability covenants. - Within 1 year of adoption of the Housing Element and certification by the Department of Housing and Community Development, identify additional sites that are available or easily made available for transitional shelters for persons and families experiencing homelessness. - On an ongoing basis, implement Zoning Code regulations allowing emergency shelters without Use Permit or other discretionary permit in the commercial and industrial portions of the Housing Opportunities Overlay Zone subject to appropriate development standards pursuant to Government Code Sec.
 65583.a.4. - Continue to implement the HOO on sites identified in the previous 5th